evanseitz/seam-nn/README.md

 ### Notes

 SEAM has been tested on Mac and Linux operating systems.
-Typical installation time on a normal computer is less than 2 minutes.
+Typical installation time on a normal computer is less than 1 minute.

 If you have any issues installing SEAM, please see:
 - https://seam-nn.readthedocs.io/en/latest/installation.html